Have you been asked does ants fart? Ants are very successful species of insects that have existed for as long as we can remember.

 It’s not just species-specific diversity in gas production that Youngsteadt points out.
 Some colonies of termites, for example, produce more methane than others within the same species.
 Each colony has a different gut microbiota, which may explain the variances.

-Whatever the case may be, it appears that ants are incapable of rapidly expelling gas, and this can be used to their advantage by some ant killers who cause them to bloat up in order to cause them to burst.
+Whatever the case may be, it appears that ants are incapable of rapidly expelling gas, and this can be used to their advantage by some ant killers who cause them to bloat up to cause them to burst.

 Read more: How To Get Rid of Pissants | Pissant Control Insights